likhithabai-g/likhithabai-g/README.md

 QA Fresher| SDET Tester| Automation Tester 🚀

 💼 About Me
-Passionate about Software Testing and Automation Hands-on experience with Selenium WebDriver and Java Good understanding of TestNG and test execution Focused on building real-time automation projects
+Passionate about Manual Testing and Automation Hands-on experience with Selenium WebDriver and Java Good understanding of TestNG and test execution Focused on building real-time automation projects